Two dead, six injured in Finland stabbing spree — Nigeria Today

 “The number of patrols is being increased, information gathering is intensified,” they wrote.

-Police had quickly arrested a man singled out by witnesses as the killer.

-A former capital of Finland, Turku remains a hub for business and culture.

-The post Two dead, six injured in Finland stabbing spree appeared first on Vanguard News.
+The post Two dead, six injured in Finland stabbing spree appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share